tadeusz-lewandowski/Paccoon/_posts/articles/2017-02-02-writing-simple-shell.md

 }
 ```

-Now build the project via *make* command and execute file by *./nekoshell* (all in linux terminal).
-If everythink is ok, the command prompt will be printed.
+Build the project via *make* command and execute file with *./nekoshell* (all in linux terminal).
+If everything's ok, the command prompt will be printed.

-## Listen for commands
+## Command listening

-Command prompt is useless if we don't listen and parse commands.
+Command prompt is useless if we don't parse commands.
 Let's code *listenCommand* function!

 *nekoshell.c*